fredyang/via.js/README.md

 ==================================================

-What you need to build your own jquery-matrix
+What you need to build your own viaProxy.js
 --------------------------------------

 You can follow the instruction on https://github.com/jquery/jquery to install the software for build.